ed-o-saurus/PLHaskell/README.md

 `QueryParamFloat4 (Maybe Float)`      |
 `QueryParamFloat8 (Maybe Double)`     |

-The constuctors for `QueryResults` are the following:
+The constructors for `QueryResults` are the following:

 `QueryResults`                                              |
 ----------------------------------------------------------- |